Ozempic vs bariatric surgery is basically a comparison of semaglutide and gastric sleeve and gastric bypass for weight loss and diabetes.

 Similarly, another study comprising more than 1000 patients, reported significant weight loss after sleeve gastrectomy.

 Patients in the study had a mean BMI exceeding 40 kg/m² and one or more weight-related comorbid conditions.

 There was a significant improvement in the resolution of comorbid conditions.

 There hasn’t been any head-to-head comparison of Wegovy vs sleeve gastrectomy.
 However, both weight-loss interventions have their own advantages and disadvantages.

 This is summarized below:

-- Wegovy is a medical intervention, hence it is way safer than Sleeve Gastrectomy.
+- Ozempic is a medical intervention, hence it is way safer than Gastric Sleeve.
 Patients who opt for Wegovy treatment have to inject the drug weekly into the skin of the anterior abdomen.

-- Contrary to that, Sleeve gastrectomy is a surgical procedure.
+- Contrary to that, Gastric Sleeve is a surgical procedure.
 It is associated with short-term complications such as: